digitalmediabremen/arche_scriptures-documentation/README.md

 Argumentation:

 -> Pandemic archive of voices

 -> Materialization of memory

 -> Found in ceramic as a material that could make this memory tangile and also bend the notions of technology and time, as a material that could in theory outlast divices of digital memory

--> from this research I was attempting to materialize this archive
+-> from this research I was attempting to materialize this archive   i wis